 The Ed.D.
-Program is designed to be completed over three years and one summer.
+Program is designed to be completed over four years.
 The coursework, along with any available or recommended writing support, is designed to expand students' understanding of the contexts in which they work, build a knowledge base of the extant research in their concentrations, and develop the research and academic writing skills necessary to complete a dissertation.